(CNN) — Model T Fords used to roll across the floors of a vast, century-old building that now houses contemporary art and hotel guests.

 Hotel Covington, Covington, Kentucky

-It started with a horse named Knowledge -- that's the beginning of Hotel Covington's
+It started with a horse named Knowledge -- that's the beginning of Hotel Covington's story.

 The northern Kentucky property, slated to open in August, occupies the former Coppin's Department Store.
 John Coppin opened the Covington store in 1910 thanks to winnings from a bet on a long shot.